Priority-based task reassignments in hierarchical 2D mesh-connected systems using tableaux: Priority-based task reassignments in a 2D-HMS

-\begin{defn} Two task assignments $t_1$, represented by a hierarchical 2D mesh tableau $\lambda$-$(\text{HMT}^{1}_{i,j})$ of skew shape, and $t_2$, represented by a hierarchical 2D mesh tableau $\lambda$-$(\text{HMT}^{2}_{i,j})$ of skew shape, are called \emph{task reassignment equivalent} up to task relocations (under the greedy task relocation policy described in Algorithm~\ref{algorithm:SkewedTaskReassignments}), denoted as $t_1 \cong_{t} t_2$, if they have the same resulting task reassignment, represented by the same $\lambda$-$(\text{HMT}_{i,j})$ of normal shape. \end{defn}
+\begin{defn} Two task assignments $t_1$ and $t_2$, represented by a hierarchical 2D mesh tableau $\lambda$-$(\text{HMT}^{1}_{i,j})$ of skew shape and $\lambda$-$(\text{HMT}^{2}_{i,j})$ of skew shape, respectively, are called \emph{task reassignment equivalent} up to task relocations (under the greedy task relocation policy described in Algorithm~\ref{algorithm:SkewedTaskReassignments}), denoted by $t_1 \cong_{t} t_2$, if they have the same resulting task reassignment represented by the same $\lambda$-$(\text{HMT}_{i,j})$ of normal shape. \end{defn}